advanced-security/secret-scanning-review-action/README.md

 ## Secrets the action uses
 * [GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) with repo scope or security_events scope.
 For public repositories, you may instead use the public_repo scope.

    * Unfortunately we cannot currently utilize the built in Actions `GITHUB_TOKEN` due to ommitted permissions on the `secret-scanning` api.
-Therefore you must generate a PAT with these permissions, add the token as a secret in your repository, and assign the secret to the env variable in the workflow.
+Therefore you must generate a token (PAT or GitHub App) with these permissions, add the token as a secret in your repository, and assign the secret to the env variable in the workflow.
 See [Granting additional permissions](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#granting-additional-permissions)
-   * It is worth noting this PAT will have `sensitive` data access to return a list of plain text secrets that have been detected in your organization/repository.
-At this point, a detected secret also implies any read repository access would provide the same level of access to the leaked secret.
+   * It is worth noting this token will have `sensitive` data access to return a list of plain text secrets that have been detected in your organization/repository.
+At this point, a detected secret also implies anyone with read repository access would provide the same level of access to the leaked secret and therefore should be considered compromised.

 ## Environment variables the action uses
 * Required